EPIC448/Housing-location-Sinatra/ReadMe.md

 SetUp
  To run this project, install it locally using rails s
-   $cd.. <folder where it is coned> ;
+   $cd.. <folder where it is coned></folder> ;
    $ rails server;

   There are no Test file for this App.

- THE App uses.
+Features
 > Has_many and Belong_to  were used to indicate the relationships between the User, locations and the Aparaments
   > A user